jdhitsolutions/jdhitsolutions/README.md

 <img src = "images/scriptingguy.png" alt="scripting guy" style="float: left; padding: 0px 10px 10px 10px;" align="left"> The list below includes some of my current GitHub projects that I think will be of interest to most IT professionals.
 I write these modules not only to solve common problems or add value to your daily work routine but also to serve as teaching opportunities.
 As you might expect, much of my work is PowerShell-related, and most modules can be installed from the PowerShell Gallery.
 You can find all of my repositories by clicking the Repositories link above or [here](https://github.com/jdhitsolutions?tab=repositories).

-You might also find useful bits of information in my [gists](https://gist.github.com/jdhitsolutions).
+You might also find useful bits of information in my GitHub [gists](https://gist.github.com/jdhitsolutions).

 [:heart: Sponsor](https://github.com/sponsors/jdhitsolutions)